sukhanovaa/test_chatbot/README.md

 I actually expect that interaction-based metrics per model are much more telling than the textual ones.
 In the absence of definition for a good interaction, what should one compute?
 The definition lies in a field of discourse (and not in purely linguistic studies), after all.

 There are also specialized metrics involving various aspects of quality, e.g. empathy: https://github.com/Sea94/ieval, which I think deserve attention.
-(This reminds me of Blade Runner.)

 Then I decided to